How Immigration Shapes People and Communities:

 Every weave.
 Every thread stitched—every detail matters.
-To Anita Koul, founder of KUFUKAA, a Kansas City-based company, that means the world.
+Anita Koul, who was born in India, founded KUFUKAA, a Kansas City-based artesian goods company.
 KUFUKAA provides a platform for artisans that produce handicrafts from different parts of the globe.
 "The things in which they are producing are incredible.
 It appeals to an international audience," said Koul.
 'KUFUKAA' is a Swahili word that means 'evolve' in English, showcasing their ability to make unique and exquisite designs.
 Using a variety of materials that are unique to the region, the handicraft is made.
 "Our mission is to promote a sustainable environment for future generations," said Koul.
 Showcasing people's work from even remote areas of the globe is what is satisfying for Koul.

 Her target audience?